cisagov/ScubaGear/baselines/exo.md

-Though Defender’s use is not strictly required for this purpose, guidance for enabling link scanning using Microsoft Defender is included in the “Safe Links Policies SHALL Be Enabled” section of the *Defender for Office 365 Minimum Viable Secure Configuration Baseline.*
+Though Defender’s use is not strictly required for this purpose, guidance for enabling link scanning using Microsoft Defender is included in the [MS.DEFENDER.1.3v1](https://github.com/cisagov/ScubaGear/blob/emerald/baselines/defender.md#msdefender13v1) `All users SHALL be added to Defender for Office 365 Protection in either the standard or strict preset security policy` policy of the [Defender for Office 365 Minimum Viable Secure Configuration Baseline](https://github.com/cisagov/ScubaGear/blob/main/baselines/defender.md)

 ### Policies